rbrastad/starter-coreui/README.md

 ## Getting started

+Download and install the pre-built app with content setup: https://github.com/rbrastad/starter-coreui/tree/with-content-to-import/build/libs

+Take a tour of the installed app.

+## Developing

-* Download the starter kit from github.
+* Download the latest release for the starter kit on github .
+* Rename the application in gradle.properties and build.gradle.
 * Build and deploy to XP server.
 All dependencies should now be installed and the App is built and deployed
 * Login to XP admin and go to Content Studio and create a site and install the application to the site.
 * Select a page template.
 Then choose Default Page template.
 The Core UI theme should now be loaded.

-Take a tour of the installed app.

-## Developing

-When you have successfully deployed and installed the application on Enonic XP.
-You are ready to start customizing the app for you're needs.

-**Rename the app**

-Rename the application in gradle.properties and build.gradle.
-When this is done deploy and install on server as in the getting started section.

 **React files**